Case study: Recycle? Reuse?

 - Household recycling levels quadrupled since the turn of the century.

-Local councils have a record to be proud of in this area of work, and much of this success (as the Government report acknowledges) is down to behaviour change.
+Local councils have a record to be proud of in this area of work, and much of this success is down to instilling behaviour change in residents.

-At CAN, we have seen many examples of innovative recycling/reusing campaigns that have made an impact on residents’ behaviour through Citizen Reach™ set up in 2015 so local councils could take advantage of digital ‘programmatic’ advertising to get their messages out in a value-for-money and targeted way.
+At CAN, we have seen many examples of innovative recycling/reusing campaigns that have made an impact on residents’ behaviour through our Citizen Reach™ service, where local councils can use ‘programmatic’ advertising online to get their messages out in a value-for-money and targeted way.

 Hackney targets techies to recycle equipment